 Since then, Earth Day has always been celebrated on April 22.

 Wisconsin Senator Gaylord Nelson is widely credited with suggesting the first Earth Day on April 22.
 The date was selected in part with college campuses in mind; April 22 fell between spring break and final exams.

+The date of the first Earth Day also stemmed from a much-earlier observance: Arbor Day, which began in Nebraska in 1872.
+The most common practice on Arbor Day was the planting of trees.
 J. Sterling Morton was a Nebraska pioneer, a writer and editor for Nebraska’s first newspaper, and later secretary of the Nebraska Territory.
 He advocated planting trees in what was then a dusty and treeless prairie.
 At a meeting of the State Board of Agriculture in January 1872, Morton proposed that Nebraska citizens set aside April 10 as a day to plant trees.
 He suggested offering prizes as incentives for communities and organizations that planted the most trees.
 It’s said that Nebraskans planted about one million trees on that first Arbor Day in 1872.